American-Magnetics-Inc/multi-axis-operation/README.md

 ![screenshot](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/raw/f58b74c881a56e21545c9243147d7d7904595ef1/help/images/screenshot1.png)

-**The current application version is 0.91.** Integrated Help is included in the app and can be previewed in PDF format [here](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/Multi-Axis-Operation-Help.pdf).
+**The current application version is 0.93.** Integrated Help is included in the app and can be previewed in PDF format [here](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/Multi-Axis-Operation-Help.pdf).

 The Multi-Axis Operation application *requires* the AMI [Magnet-DAQ](https://bitbucket.org/americanmagneticsinc/magnet-daq) application as a prerequisite.
 Magnet-DAQ is also open-source subject to GPL v3 or later.

 The Multi-Axis Operation application contains a comprehensive Help file which should be adequate to understand how to use the application to control a multi-axis system.
 The application attempts to meet the needs of end-user experiments by including Sample Alignment, (polar) Rotation in the Sample Plane, and a scripting interface via stdin/stdout that is Python-compatible.
 A Python example is included in the Help file.

-An example of calling the Multi-Axis Operation application from within LabVIEW is provided in the latest [AMI Drivers for LabVIEW](https://bitbucket.org/americanmagneticsinc/ami-drivers).
+An example of calling the Multi-Axis Operation application from within LabVIEW (Windows) is provided in the latest [AMI Drivers for LabVIEW](https://bitbucket.org/americanmagneticsinc/ami-drivers).
+Using the functionality of Multi-Axis Operation within LabVIEW greatly simplifies controlling a multi-axis magnet system for higher-level experiments.

 ## What's new? ##

-Version 0.91 is now distributed with Linux and macOS ready-to-use binaries, along with the x64 Windows support.
+Version 0.93 is now distributed with Linux and macOS ready-to-use binaries, along with the x64 Windows support.
 New features include some additional toolbar shortcuts and a total estimated time for an auto-stepping session.

-NOTE: This application requires Magnet-DAQ as a prerequisite.
+**NOTE:** This application requires Magnet-DAQ as a prerequisite.
 The paths are presently hard-coded into the application.
-The Linux verison of Magnet-DAQ must be installed in **/usr/lib/magnet-daq**.
+The Linux version of Magnet-DAQ must be installed in **/usr/lib/magnet-daq**.
 The macOS version of Magnet-DAQ must be at **/Applications/Magnet-DAQ.app**.

 ## How do I install? ##